keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-“Is Leigh with you or not?"
+“Is Leigh with you or not?”
 Nylah spoke slowly.
 Her tone, measured.
 Accent, thicker.
 Molasses in Annabeth’s ears—slow and bitter sweet.
 </p>

 <p>